beef331/scripttemplate/ReadMe.md

 }
 ```
-Then on recompile the appropriate files will be made to enable the templated files
+Then on recompile the appropriate files will be made to enable the templated files.